bayfordbury-observatory/ClusterMatch/README.md

 **Step 1:**

 Download the UCAC4 stars covering the area around an input file:
-If you files have spaces, don't forget to enclose them in spaces.
+If your files have spaces, don't forget to enclose the entire path in double quotes.

 Use: